Sedna (mythology): Myth

 More than one version of the Sedna legend exists.
 Some legends have her as the daughter of a goddess named Isarrataitsoq, while others only mention her father.

 In one legend Sedna is a giant, the daughter of the creator-god Anguta, with a great hunger that causes her to attack her parents.
 Angered, Anguta takes her out to sea and throws her over the side of his kayak.
 As she clings to the sides, he chops off her fingers and she sinks to the underworld, becoming the ruler of the monsters of the deep.
-Her huge fingers become the seals, walruses, and whales hunted by the Inuit.
+Her huge fingers become the ringed seals, walruses, and whales hunted by Inuit.

 In another version of the legend, she is dissatisfied with men found for her by her father and so marries a dog.
 Her father is so angry at this that he throws her into the sea and, when she tries to climb back into the boat, he cuts off her fingers.
 Her fingers become the first seals and she becomes a mighty sea goddess.
-When she is angered, the shaman travels to wash and comb her hair for her, after which she is placated and releases the animals to the hunters.
-In other versions, she's unable to comb her hair because she lacks fingers, so a shaman must brush it for her.
+When she is angered, the angakkuq (shaman) travels to wash and comb her hair for her, after which she is placated and releases the animals to the hunters.
+In other versions, she is unable to comb her hair because she lacks fingers, so a shaman must brush it for her.

 In the Netsilik region, the story states that Nuliayuk was a mistreated orphan.
 One day the people tried to get rid of her by attempting to drown her by chopping off her fingertips, which transformed into seals and walruses.
 Eventually, Nuliayuk marries a sculpin and lives in the sea controlling all sea mammals.

 Other versions of the legend depict Sedna as a beautiful maiden who rejects marriage proposals from the hunters of her village.
 When an unknown hunter appears, Sedna's father agrees to give her to him as wife in return for fish.
-Sedna's father gives Sedna a sleeping potion and gives her to the hunter who takes her to a large nest on a cliff, revealing his true form: a great bird-spirit (variously described as a raven, a fulmar or a Kokksaut/petrel-spirit).
+Sedna's father gives Sedna a sleeping potion and gives her to the hunter who takes her to a large nest on a cliff, revealing his true form: a great bird-spirit (variously described as a raven, a fulmar or a Kokksaut / petrel-spirit).
 She wakes surrounded by birds.
 Her father attempts to rescue her, but the bird-spirit becomes angry, causing a great storm.
 In desperation, Sedna's father throws her into the raging sea.
 Attempting to cling to the kayak, her hands freeze and her fingers fall off becoming the creatures of the sea.
 She falls to the bottom of the sea and grows a fishtail.